Manage your drone business with PilotLedger — the all-in-one platform for commercial UAS operators.

 Restrictions

-Drone use in Milwaukee County Parks must be approved through the Special Events Office.
-Pilot must comply with all federal, state, and local licensing requirements and show documentation on request.
+Drone operators must obtain approval from the Milwaukee County Parks Special Events Office before flying in any county park.
+Operators must comply with all federal, state, and local licensing requirements and provide documentation upon request.

 View source